AndreasKvammen/ML_dust_detection/README.md

   6. dust_impact_rates.pdf - presents the MatLab code and resulting plots in pdf format

 ## Citation
-Please, consider citing the original paper if you are using this library in your reasearch
+Please, consider citing the original paper if you are using this library in your research
 ```
 @article{kvammen2023machine,
   author = {Kvammen, A. and Wickstr{\o}m, K. and Kociscak, S. and Vaverka, J. and Nouzak, L. and Zaslavsky, A. and Rackovic Babic, K. and Gjelsvik, A. and Pisa, D. and Soucek, J. and Mann, I.},